Ginger Tea for Acid Reflux, Nausea and Ulcer Prevention

 Frequently Asked Questions

-Despite being well known as a natural remedy for acidity, some people ask is raw ginger and ginger tea acidic or alkaline?
+Despite being well known as a natural remedy for acidity, some people ask is raw ginger and the herbal tea acidic or alkaline?

-While it does have a pH of 5.60 – 5.90, which is acidic on the pH scale, fresh ginger and ginger root tea are both considered to have a highly alkaline effect on your body.
+While it does have a pH of 5.60 – 5.90, which is acidic on the pH scale, both the fresh herb and tea are considered to have a highly alkaline effect on your body.

 Ginger tea is safe when taken in normal doses.
-Large amounts of fresh ginger rhizome, particularly on an empty stomach, can cause side effects such as indigestion, diarrhea and intestinal pain.
+Large amounts of the fresh rhizome, particularly on an empty stomach, can cause side effects such as indigestion, diarrhea and intestinal pain.

 Ginger contains anti-inflammatory and anti-bacterial compounds like gingerol that reduce irritation of the stomach lining and inhibits the Helicobacter pylori bacteria that causes ulcers.

 I hope you’ll try using this great tasting natural remedy for heartburn and nausea for yourself.
-Used regularly it’s one of the best ways to calm an upset stomach and prevent painful indigestion.
+Used regularly, ginger is one of the best ways to calm an upset stomach and prevent painful indigestion and ulcers.